Wagah Border crossing

 Lahore only 23km ahead.

-Where to stay before and after crossing the Wagah border from India to Pakistan:
+Here is the accommodation that we recommend for where to stay before and after crossing the Wagah Border from India to Pakistan.

-These are the hotels where we stayed in Delhi and Amritsar, Lahore and Islamabad before crossing the Wagah border.
+These are the hotels where we stayed in Delhi and Amritsar before crossing the Wagah Border:

-These are the hotels where we stayed in Lahore and Islamabad and can recommend for after crossing the Wagah border.
+These are the hotels where we stay in Lahore and Islamabad and can recommend for after crossing the Wagah Border:

 Our rather plush looking room at Grand Millennium Hotel in Lahore, Pakistan.